 Whether you are new to the college or know your way around, we have a variety of services designed to help you succeed.
 We're here for you every step of the way.

 At Rock Valley College, you're not just a number.
 Our highly respected faculty have master's degrees, doctorates and real-world experience.
 You won't be competing for attention in a huge lecture hall.
 Our average class size is 21, so you'll get a chance to interact, challenge and be challenged by your instructors.

 The Estelle M. Black Library at Rock Valley College features over 91,000 book volumes and more than 650 periodicals, and access to the interlibrary loan system.
 It also features spaces for individual and group study, and if you get thirsty, there's a coffee shop in the lobby!

 Have fun.
 Try stuff.
 RVC gives you opportunities to get involved.
 There are lots of student activities to choose from.
 We offer more than 20 clubs and organizations.
 Try your hands at student government.
 Join the staff of our campus newspaper.
 What's it going to be?

 Program/discipline assessment measures program effectiveness and student learning across a collection of courses that may or may not lead to a credential.
 A program is a group of courses that culminates in a degree or certificate (e.g., Associate of Applied Science in Building Construction Management or Sustainable Energy Systems Certificate).
 A discipline is a collection of courses within an academic department that does not offer a degree or certificate (e.g., Composition and Literature or Mathematics).
-During the course assessment process, course objectives are aligned with program/discipline outcomes.
+During the course assessment process, course learning outcomes are aligned with program/discipline learning outcomes.
 Such alignment allows course assessment results to inform program/discipline assessment.
 Each program/discipline outcome should be assessed at least once during a five-year cycle to facilitate ICCB Program Review.